-The sterilisation temperature refers to the autoclave chamber not to the temperature of the medium.
-It is important that the time taken to reach the sterilising temperature should be as short as possible.
+The sterilization temperature refers to the autoclave chamber not to the temperature of the medium.
+It is important that the time taken to reach the sterilizing temperature should be as short as possible.

 The autoclave load and the relatively poor heat transferring properties of agar-containing media must be taken into account.
 The autoclave temperature probe is best located in the valve or drain, as this is the coolest part of the chamber and best represents the dynamics of the heating process.

 It is important that physical parameters of the sterilizer and the efficacy of kill be monitored frequently through the use of calibrated instrumentation and biological indicators.